arseniikvachan/Hamilton/README.md

 # Hamilton

-Complex numbers and quaternions calculator and visualiser.
+Complex numbers and quaternions calculator and visualiser in Python